smit184/Facebook-Messenger-Bot/README.md

 # Botty: A Facebook Messenger bot built in Node.js

 This project came to fruition during a hackaton.
-Our team featured four members: Andrew Min, Don Kim, Irvin Tang, and Smit Patel.
+Our team featured four members: Smit Patel, Andrew Min, Don Kim and Irvin Tang

 It offers the following functionality: